Alicepinch/bakemyday/TESTING.md

 - As a shopper on bakemyday I would like to be able to view all products available
     - A shopper can view all products by navigating to the 'All products' tab in the navigation
 - As a shopper on bakemyday I would like to be able to view product details
-    - A shopper can view product details by clicking on any product, they will be taken to the corresponding product detail page where there is more information in here
+    - A shopper can view product details by clicking on any product, they will be taken to the corresponding product detail page where there is more information here
-- As a shopper on bakemyday I would like to be able to sort products by category/occasion
+- As a shopper on the bakemyday I would like to be able to sort products by category/occasion
-    - A shopper can either shop for occasion (Christmas etc.) or Category (Birthday etc.) by navigating to the tab's within the navigation.
-Once clicked a drop down appears that a shopper can select from.
+    - A shopper can either shop for the occasion (Chrthe istmas etc.) or Category (Birthday etc.) by navigating to the tab's within the navigation.
+Once clicked a drop-down appears that a shopper can select from.
 - As a shopper on bakemyday I would like to be able to add a product to my basket
-    - A shopper can add any product to their basket on it's product detail page by using the 'Add to Bag' CTA
+    - A shopper can add any product to their basket on its product detail page by using the 'Add to Bag' CTA
 - As a shopper on bakemyday I would like to be able to view all the products I have added to my basket
     - A shopper can view all products that they have in their basket by navigating to the basket in the top right corner of the page.
 This takes them to the basket where it lists all their products and quantities
 - As a shopper on bakemyday I would like to be able to search the website and see my results
     - A shopper can search the website from any page that they are on, if a product matches their search request then the product will appear
 - As a shopper on bakemyday I would like to be able to easily select the quantity of what I add to my basket
     - A shopper can increase the quantity either on the product detail page or in their basket and get up to date total pricing
-- As a shopper on bakemyday I would like to recieve email confirmation after I have placed an order
+- As a shopper on bakemyday I would like to receive an email confirmation after I have placed an order
-    - A shopper recieves an order confirmation to their chosen email address when they have successfully checked out
+    - A shopper receives an order confirmation to their chosen email address when they have successfully checked out
 - As a shopper on bakemyday I would like to be able to save my account details and create an account
     - A new shopper can chose to create an account in the checkout to save their checkout information for next time
 - As a shopper on bakemyday I would like to be able to view my order history after placing an order